 How to Deal with Japan's Rainy Season

 Those of us not fortunate enough to live in Hokkaido must prepare for the many discomforts that the rainy season will throw our way.
-With a little bit of planning and the right tools for the job, you can get through the season with relative ease like the locals do.
+However, with a little bit of planning and the right tools for the job, you can get through the season with relative ease as the locals do.

 Step 1: Gear up!

 Before marching into battle with Mother Nature, you are going to need the appropriate equipment.
 There is certainly no shortage of rain gear on the Japanese market.